(Log) Chiral de Rham complex and $A_n$-singular surfaces: Local coordinates

+Checking that the action of $f(\gamma(z))$ is well-defined, is rather technical and can be found in \cite{malikov1999chiral}-3.1. \end{rk}

-The above two theorems illustrate that the structure of conformal vertex algebra on the $\beta\gamma-bc$ system is canonical.
+The above two results illustrate that the vertex algebra structure on the $\beta\gamma-bc$ system is canonical while the conformal structure is not necessarily preserved.
 This fact will be used in the construction of chiral de Rham complex.